Tuesday 18 March 2014

 – – –

 This was Penwortham County Secondary School, the place my mother had gone to enormous lengths to have me become a pupil of.
-Maybe it was based on reputation, or perhaps because of nothing other than it sat in a rather middle class suburb, which might well have appealed to my mum’s desire to protect me from the “commoners” of Deepdale Modern, the school that by default would have naturally followed on from Junior School.
+Maybe it was based on reputation, or perhaps because of nothing other than it sat in a rather middle class suburb, which might well have appealed to my mum’s desire to protect me from the “commoners” of Deepdale Modern, the school that by default would have naturally followed on from the Junior School I'd attended.

 On my arrival that morning came the instruction for all first year pupils to stand in-line in the school yard, after which a member of staff appeared.
 With a look expressing every bit of authority his position held, as though a military inspection was taking place, I stood there and I waited as he walked back and forth, his eyes taking measure of these new recruits.